Mexican Americans

-Mexican Americans are Americans of full or partial Mexican descent.
-In 2022, Mexican Americans made up 11.2% of the US population and 58.9% of all Hispanic and Latino Americans.
+Mexican Americans are Americans by a continental identity of full Mexican citizenship or partial Mexican descent.
+In 2024, Mexican Americans made up 11.56% of the US population and 57.32% of all Hispanic Americans, with a number of 38,990,058 people.
 In 2019, 71% of Mexican Americans were born in the United States.
 Mexicans born outside the US make up 53% of the total population of foreign-born Hispanic Americans and 25% of the total foreign-born population.
 Chicano is a term used by some to describe the unique identity held by Mexican-Americans.
 The United States is home to the second-largest Mexican community in the world (24% of the entire Mexican-origin population of the world), behind only Mexico.

-Most Mexican Americans reside in the Southwest, with more than 60% of Mexican Americans living in the states of California and Texas.
-They have varying degrees of indigenous and European ancestry, with the latter being of mostly Spanish origins.
-Those of indigenous ancestry descend from one or more of the over 60 indigenous groups in Mexico (approximately 200,000 people in California alone).
+Most Mexican American reside in the Southwest, with more than 60% of Mexican Americans living in the states of California and Texas.
+Most Mexicans Americans are non-Indigenous, but have varying degrees of Indigenous and European ancestry, with the latter being of mostly Spanish origins.
+Those of Indigenous ancestry descend from one or more of the over 60 Indigenous groups in Mexico (approximately 200,000 people in California alone).

 It is estimated that approximately 10% of the current Mexican-American population are descended from residents of the Spanish Empire and later Mexico, which preceded the acquisition of their territories by the United States; such groups include New Mexican Hispanos, Tejanos of Texas, and Californios.
 They became US citizens in 1848 through the Treaty of Guadalupe Hidalgo, which ended the Mexican–American War.
 Mexicans living in the United States after the treaty was signed were forced to choose between keeping their Mexican citizenship or becoming a US citizen.
 Few chose to leave their homes, despite the changes in national government.
 The majority of these Hispanophone populations eventually adopted English as their first language and became Americanized.
 Also called Hispanos, these descendants of independent Mexico from the early-to-middle 19th century differentiate themselves culturally from the population of Mexican Americans whose ancestors arrived in the American Southwest after the Mexican Revolution.
 The number of Mexican immigrants in the United States has sharply risen in recent decades.